Frequently Asked Questions (FAQs)

-- The deadline to respond to your offer is March 25, 2021.You must accept or decline your offer.
+- The deadline to respond to your offer is March 24, 2022.You must accept or decline your offer.

 I heard that in the past, families could “appeal” offers/ waitlists and make changes.
 Is that happening this year?

-- We do not accept any appeal requests unless there is evidence that the Student Welcome Center made a mistake in the processing of an application.
+- We do not accept appeal requests.
 We’ve eliminated the appeals process because it gave some families an extra chance to change their offer, and this was not fair to other families.

 How do you determine who gets an offer to a particular school?